probcomp/cgpm/README.md

 # cgpm

-The aim of this project is to provide a unified probabilistic programming project to express different models and techniques from statistics, machine learning and non-parametric Bayes.
+The aim of this project is to provide a unified probabilistic programming framework to express different models and techniques from statistics, machine learning and non-parametric Bayes.

 Conditional generative population models (CGPM) provide a computational